mozilla/skywriter/docs/pluginguide/keymapping.html.markdown

 ## Further reading ##

-To get more familiar with keymappings in Bespin, take a look at the files `plugins/samples/vim.js` and `plugins/samples/emacs.js` for starter implementations of the vim and Emacs keybindings, respectively.
+To get more familiar with keymappings in Skywriter, take a look at the files `plugins/samples/vim.js` and `plugins/samples/emacs.js` for starter implementations of the vim and Emacs keybindings, respectively.